aspose-cloud/tutorials.aspose.cloud/content/cells/english/_index.md

 ---
-title: Comprehensive PowerPoint REST API Developer Guide Tutorials
+title: Comprehensive Spreadsheet REST API Developer Guide Tutorials
 description: Comprehensive guide to Aspose.Cells Cloud REST APIs with tutorials, examples, and best practices for Excel file processing across all formats and versions.

 url: /cells/
 weight: 20
 ---

-# PowerPoint REST API Developer Guide
+# Spreadsheet REST API Developer Guide

-Welcome to the comprehensive developer guide for working with PowerPoint presentations through our REST API.
-This guide provides all the information you need to integrate, manipulate, and manage PowerPoint presentations programmatically in your applications.
+Welcome to the comprehensive developer guide for working with Spreadsheet worksheets through our REST API.
+This guide provides all the information you need to integrate, manipulate, and manage Spreadsheet worksheets programmatically in your applications.

 ## What You'll Learn

 This developer guide covers:

-- Authentication & Authorization: How to securely connect to the PowerPoint REST API
+- Authentication & Authorization: How to securely connect to the Spreadsheet REST API
 - Core Concepts: Understanding the fundamental architecture and objects
 - API Reference: Detailed documentation of all available endpoints
 - Common Operations: Step-by-step guides for frequent presentation tasks